 Furthermore the work of the Car-to-Car Communication Consortium and ISO/CALM is considered as well as the outcome of public funded projects (e.g. COMeSafety2, DRIVE C2X).

-The status of the standardization is regularly reported, e.g. at the 3rd ETSI TC ITS Workshop in Venice 9-11 February 2011 (http://www.etsi.org).
+).

 4.3.2 Applications

 The ITS standardization in Europe defines a system that is able to support a variety of applications.
 Therefore a basic set of applications has been specified in ETSI TR 102 638 and the standardization takes into account their requirements.